 Example of ‘flooding’ the cookie.
 Outlining with a thick to medium consistency icing, then filling with a looser consistency icing, using a skewer to drag it into the corners and even it out.
 Gives you a nice, crisp and neat border

-As always, I left the challenge to the last minute, and as I type this entry, I still have gel paste all over my hands, and crusty remnants of royal icing decorating my t-shirt.
+As always, I left the challenge to the last minute, and as I type this entry, I still have gel paste all over my hands and crusty remnants of royal icing decorating my t-shirt.
 You don’t even want to see the table where I worked on these cookies.
-It looks a hurricane of Technicolor MESS ran through about 8 times.
+It looks a hurricane of technicolor shit ran through about 8 times.
 I’m dreading cleaning up this disaster.
-I envy people who can work neat when it comes to cake and cookie decorating and more than two colors, I really do!
+I envy people who can work neat when it comes to cake and cookie decorating and more than two colors of frosting or royal icing.

 Also, as always, I had loads of great ideas running through my head when Mandy asked us to pick a theme that ‘said’ September to us.
 I knew instantly where I was going.
-September is the stretch before the baseball post season starts, and YES, it’s looking like my World Series defending champion NY Yankees will be in again (although they’re not looking like they’ll go past the first round at this time), and YES, this blog was originally named what it was because I planned to cover the NY Yankees along with all things food related (that’s what the ‘line drives’ stands for, for those of you who live outside the US and have inquired).
-How-ev-er, it wasn’t long before I decided I really didn’t want to talk about the Yankees here and just wanted it to be 100% about food.
-I really want to rename my blog, but we’ll get to that at another time.
+September is the stretch before the baseball post season starts, and YES, it’s looking like my World Series defending champion NY Yankees will be in again (although they’re not looking like they’ll go past the first round at this time).
+Poo.

 No idea why I didn’t leave well enough alone with just the yellow stripe and one red dot.
 The caterpillar looks like it has an infection of some sort.